 They say ‘When life hands you lemons, make lemonade!’.
 And let’s face it, lemons have been aplenty this year.
 So, what better time than now to do what you have always wanted to do?
 Each little win feels like a gold medal right now so we say seize the day!

 Being able to take some control

 Unfortunately, this year has left many people feeling vulnerable in their work industries.
-What did feel like safe employment can now feel like it could be whipped away from under our feet at any moment.
+What did feel like safe employment can now feel like it could be whipped away from under our feet at any moment?
 Maybe now is the time to take the reins and be in the driver’s seat.
-Not only can you fulfill your career-path dreams, but it can also benefit our mental health to feel a little more in control.
+Not only can you fulfil your career-path dreams, but it can also benefit our mental health to feel a little more in control.